 The main objective of the protest, according to senior KS4P member Marin Hart, is to demand the college regard its abolitionist history and the activism of students and faculty who led to a complete divestment from South Africa in 1996 to protest against apartheid.

-Hart called for a complete boycott of Starbucks and Sabra hummus from the campus convenience store, the C-store to show support for the Palestinian cause.
+Hart called for a complete boycott of Starbucks and Sabra hummus from the campus convenience store, to show support for the Palestinian cause.

 “Sabra is a venture of the Strauss group, who directly support the Israeli army,” Hart said.
 “That means the money that Knox spends on those products is being directly funneled into supporting Israel’s military operations, which have killed tens and thousands of people.
 This is not what we want our tuition money supporting.”

-Barker also highlighted that while the administration was not willing to put out a direct statement addressing the situation in Palestine, her office is willing to support students in whatever way she can.
+Barker also said while the administration was not willing to put out a direct statement addressing the situation in Palestine, her office is willing to support students in whatever way she can.

 “We are always happy to talk to students but making a statement isn’t the thing that is going to solve the problem,” Barker said.
 “I think we have done our best to communicate to students not necessarily through a statement but through genuine support when they come to us.
 We are offering mental health counseling.
 Those things are a lot more genuine and authentic than a statement.”

-Hart and Barker both looked forward to the restart of the committee for socially responsible investment, which had started in 2016, but has since been inactive.
+Hart and Barker both looked forward to the restart of the committee for socially responsible investment, which started in 2016, but is now inactive.

 During the teach-in students at the protest implemented the jigsaw learning method, under the guidance of fifth-year Izzy Scott.
-Students organized into small groups to watch videos from Palestine Academy, an online information site, curated by Palestinians, offering educational videos such as ‘Palestine 101.’
+Students divided into small groups to watch videos from Palestine Academy, a website curated by Palestinians, offering educational videos such as ‘Palestine 101.’

 Scott also emphasized that KS4P did not claim to be experts on the topic of Palestine, and acknowledged that the organization consisted of a majority of white students, who did not have all the information on the issue.